 Pete: Burning Man is the main festival I look up to and we work with some of the builders and artists from there.
 I have also been to a couple of festivals in the UK, for example, Wilderness which has quality content that’s held on beautiful grounds.
 However, it’s very UK-centric, with croquet and their talks too which are skewered to a particular type of British mentality.

 Popspoken: Many people have commented that Burning Man has become more commercialized in recent times.
 Do you have any thoughts on this?

-Pete: With all these things, I think you’ll get haters and see the other side of it.
-At the end of the day, if their intention is to grow a culture and a certain set of values, the more people are exposed to it is a good thing.
-To stay pure to something, I think it goes back to the intention of what the founders were, and I think the intention was to spread it as much as they can.
+Pete: With all these things, I think you’ll get haters and you need to see the other side of it.
+At the end of the day, if their intention is to grow a culture and a certain set of values, the more people are exposed to, is always a good thing.
+To stay pure to something, goes back to the intention of what the founders were, and I think in the case of Burning Man, the intention was to spread it as much as they can.